zrmacc/WinCurse/README.md

 The output of `fit.WinCurse` is an object of class `winCurse` with these slots.

-* `@Assignments` containing the component assignments and assignment entropy.
+* `@Assignments` containing the component assignments and normalized (0,1) assignment entropy.
 Higher entropy means the assignment is less certain.

 ```r